-- 1. Looked After Children (LAC) and previously LAC (PLAC), including those who have been in state care outside of England and ceased to be in state care as a result of being adopted - 2.
-Children who already have siblings \ in the school at the time of admission.
+- Looked After Children (LAC) and previously LAC (PLAC), including those who have been in state care outside of England and ceased to be in state care as a result of being adopted.
+IAPLAC - Internationally Adopted Previously Looked After Children.
+For children who were in state care outside of England and were then adopted, you must submit evidence with your application so this priority can be verified.
+The evidence must show your child's adoption (an adoption order or adoption birth certificate); and - that they were in state care outside England (a letter from the state). - 2.
+Children who already have siblings in the school at the time of admission.